openstack-archive/networking-spp/doc/source/devstack.rst

 core_mask of the spp_primary process.
 This is a parameter passed directly to the DPDK option '-c' of spp_primary.
 See SPP or DPDK document for details.
-See example_ also.
+See :ref:`example-of-core-mask-setting` also.

 Option parameters for compute node
 ----------------------------------